Kairos-T/noted/_posts/2024-05-18-Enumeration.md

 - Used to synchronize clocks of networked computers
 - Port 123 and UDP used by default
-- Can be queried to extract connected hosts, client IP addresses, and possibly internal Ips, if server is in DMZ
+- Can be queried to extract connected hosts, client IP addresses, and possibly internal IPs, if server is in DMZ

 ## Simple Mail Transfer Protocol (SMTP) Enumeration